privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 - `stateTreeIndex` is valid
 - `voteOptionIndex` is valid
 - `nonce` is valid
-- the signatuer is valid
+- the signature is valid
 - the user signed up before poll end timestamp
 - the user had enough voice credits